CultureAsData-UIUC/is310-fall-2024/_materials/introducing_humanities_computing/05-advanced-git-github.md

 Even though we didn't add a file extension, `.gitignore` is a plain text file.
 But this is a special type of file that lets you tell git to ignore certain files and folders in your **local** repository.
 While `.gitignore` is technically a hidden file (notice it starts with a period), it should show up in your VS Code file explorer or other IDEs.

 We usually add any file that **we do not want to  push up** to your **remote** GitHub repository to the `.gitignore` file.
 So if you had a draft file, like `test.txt` and didn't want to push it up to GitHub, you would add it to the `.gitignore` file.
+Other common files to add to the `.gitignore` file include `.DS_Store` files, which are created by macOS, and `.env` files, which are used to store sensitive information like passwords and API keys.

 To add the file to the `.gitignore` file, you can open it in your IDE and add the file name to it.
 For example, if we wanted to add `test.txt` to the `.gitignore` file, we would type in the file: